DmxLarchey/Relevant-decidability/README.md

 * This repository is a companion Coq development for the paper [*Constructive Decision via Redundancy-free Proof-Search*](http://www.loria.fr/~larchey/papers/IJCAR-2018_paper_74.pdf) by [Dominique Larchey-Wendling](http://www.loria.fr/~larchey).
-  The paper has been accepted and is going to be presented at IJCAR 2018.
+  The paper has been presented at IJCAR 2018.
   A [*revised and extended version*](http://www.loria.fr/~larchey/papers/JAR-2019.pdf) of this paper is going to appear in the _Journal of Automated Reasonning_.